0xWILL225/lilsim/README.md

     - PUB/SUB for state updates and control requests.
     - PUSH/PULL or REQ/REP for controls and admin commands.
 - Lightweight, fast, and notebook-friendly.
-- In the future, gRPC may be added for externalized admin or cloud use.
 ---
 ## Jupyter Notebook Integration